 The way I draw now is pretty much my own.
 Back when I was still in school, people mentioned they could always tell when something was drawn by me.
 A friend told me I have my own distinctive style.
 I take his word on that.

 Beginning Years (Particularly 1999-2007): If the subject looks human, half the time it likely is not.
 I do not use models for the most part.
 I have been told my anatomy is seriously lacking.
 I do not look at things to get it right, truthfully.
-Even if I did, which I have before, it always comes out how it would if I never looked at all.
+Even if I did, which I have before, it always comes out how it would if I never looked at all: really bad anatomy.
 Others may not be happy with that, but I am just dandy about it.
-Perfection is not something I care for.
+Perfection is not something I care for when it comes to anatomy of humans or objects.
 I draw things I want to see, even if what comes out on paper is not realistically correct.
 The mind is not always limited to reality.

 When you look at my drawings for the most part, think of Van Gogh in his later years when his paintings became messy, okay?
 He is the closest that comes to mind, in regards to what I am getting at.
 I am not going for literal.
 What I do is free forming.
 La chambre de Van Gogh à Arles (Van Gogh's Room at Arles) would be a good example of free forming I should think.